 - Mac or Windows computer with an Internet connection.

 - A digital camera that offers manual control over aperture, shutter speed, ISO and white balance .

 - Your computer must meet software manufacturer requirements.

 - Webcam, headphones or speaker, VPN connection, and microphone connected to the computer for live proctored exams.

-The tuition for full-time Undergraduate Certificate students is as follows:
+Effective July 1, 2020, the tuition and fees for Undergraduate Certificate students are as follows:

 |Undergraduate Certificate Tuition|